Conscious Coffee Consumption

 If you feel like you NEED coffee, it’s usually a sign your body needs real nourishment instead.
 Next time you’re running on empty, try one of these instead:

-A smoothie with protein & healthy fats for sustained energy
+A smoothie with protein and healthy fats for sustained energy.

 Of course, if you’re truly enjoying your coffee, go for it!
 But try not to let it become a crutch for exhaustion.

 Try to cut back to just one coffee per day and enjoy it mid-morning, rather than first thing.
-If you love a hot drink in the afternoon, replace it with a delicious hot choc, or a herbal tea.
-If you must have more than one, make sure your last coffee is before 2pm (or earlier!) so the caffeine doesn't disrupt your sleep and force you into believing you need more coffee the following day - it's a vicious cycle!
+If you love a hot drink in the afternoon, replace it with a delicious hot chocolate or a herbal tea.
+If you must have more than one, make sure your last coffee is before 2 PM (or earlier!) so the caffeine doesn't disrupt your sleep.
+This will help prevent you from feeling like you need more coffee the following day—it's a vicious cycle!

 If you’re trying to conceive or preparing for pregnancy, being mindful of caffeine intake is extra important.
 Studies suggest that women who consume high levels of caffeine may take longer to conceive compared to those who drink one cup or less per day.
 This doesn’t mean you need to quit, but switching to one small cup daily or a few times a week can be a simple way to support fertility.

-Postpartum is often a time of broken sleep, depleted minerals, and shifting hormones — and coffee can feel like a lifeline.
+Postpartum is often a time of broken sleep, depleted minerals, and shifting hormones—and coffee can feel like a lifeline.
 But it’s worth approaching it with care.
+Caffeine can:

 Instead of going without, you might simply: